Don't Judge Me: Composition and lyrics

 "Don't Judge Me" is a midtempo ballad that runs for three minutes and fifteen seconds, with instrumentation provided by drums.
 Amy Sciarretto of PopCrush noted that "Don't Judge Me" features "a slow, sensuous romp", which she found reminiscent of Michael Jackson.
 Lyrically, Brown asks his lover to forgive him "for his past indiscretions" and "move on with the future."
 In the song, Brown encourages his lover that there is nothing going on between him and his ex-girlfriend as he sings, "You're hearing rumors about me / And you can't stomach the thought / Of someone touching my body / When you're so close to my heart / I won't deny what they saying / Because most of it is true / But it was all before I fell for you."
 He later declares "that he is a changed man who can now be trusted" as shown in the lines, "Take me as I am / Not who I was / I'll promise I'll be / The one that you can trust."
 During the chorus, Brown sings "So please don't judge me / and I won't judge you / because it could get ugly / before it gets beautiful."
-Mesfin Fekadu of the Associated Press noted that Brown "sings in his signature semi-high pitch", and critics speculated that the lyrics were about Brown's former relationships with aspiring American model and fashion designer Karrueche Tran and Barbadian recording artist Rihanna.
-Holly Frith of Entertainment Wise noted that Rihanna "may be the inspiration" for the lyrics.
+Mesfin Fekadu of the Associated Press noted that Brown "sings in his signature semi-high pitch".
 Rolling Stone's Maura Johnston described "Don't Judge Me" as "a tender love song," while Andrew Hampp of Billboard magazine referred to it as a "take me as I am" type of ballad.
 Hazel Robinson of California Literary Review noted that "Don't Judge Me" is similar to Brown's 2009 song, "Changed Man."